 There are at least a half dozencontemporaryart fairs settling in all over Manhattan this week and, if past years’ efforts are at all predictive, most of these are worth your time, your gaze, and, even in the case of the $47 Armory Show, your money.

-, a sprawling, rambunctious exhibition which kicked things off last night by taking over two abandoned floors of the Condé Nast building in Times Square.
+But if you can only handle one art-scene madhouse between now and Sunday, the fairest of them all is always the relentlessly rogue Spring/Break, a sprawling, rambunctious exhibition which kicked things off last night by taking over two abandoned floors of the Condé Nast building in Times Square.

 Spring/Break is a curator-driven fair, and each individual or team has been given an empty office, or conference room, or reception area, or supply closet, or whatever else makes up a corporate building, and is granted free rein to fill the space however they desire.
 There is a theme–“Stranger Comes To Town”–but in most case it’s loosely applied.